Are the benefits of a VPN worth getting it?

 Part of the reason that VPNs create a securer web browsing experience is because they encrypt your web traffic.
 At least, they’re supposed to.

-There are a few VPNs that use bank-grade encryption, like Norton Secure VPN included in Norton 360.
+There are a few VPNs that use bank-grade encryption, like Norton VPN included in Norton 360.
 It provides the reassurance of bank-grade encryption when connecting to public Wi-Fi to help keep your information secure.

 This means that even if a cybercriminal manages to intercept your online banking details or shopping information, they won’t be able to see what’s been done or typed.
 Banks use the same technology to ensure that cybercriminals can’t steal your money, and it helps average users ensure what they’re doing in private stays in private.